JazzerThighs/geckodoodad/geckoCodeWikiPage.md

 *[https://smashboards.com/threads/melee-modding-wizard-beta-v0-9-3.517823/ Melee Modding Wizard] by DRGN is a more updated program that combines the features of DAT Texture Wizard and Melee Code Manager.
 *[https://github.com/AltimorTASDK/cpp2gecko CPP2Gecko] by Altimor is a C/C++ to gecko code build system created for Super Smash Bros.
 Melee.
 *[https://github.com/MeleeWorkshop/wiki2gecko Wiki2Gecko] by ribbanya, made to parse this page and output a list of the present Gecko Codes.
+*[https://github.com/JazzerThighs/geckodoodad geckodoodad] & [https://codepen.io/JazzerThighs/pen/xxmwypy geckovioodad] by JazzerThighs, made to parse this page and output a list of every Memory Address that each Gecko Code Injects/Overwrites on the ''SSBM'' Disc, and an accompanying interface to search for all Gecko Codes by Memory Address used, in order to determine conflicting allocations.
+Used ''Wiki2Gecko'' as a guide.

 ====== Gecko Code Standard Format ======